markok20/how-to-segment-mall-customers/README.md

 # how-to-segment-mall-customers
-how to segment mall customers
+This notebook introduces a Kmeans method how to segment mall customers.